sumanjs/suman/examples/18-tips-and-tricks.md

 ```

-if the above error fails to get pinned to the right test case, you can do this:
+if the above error fails to get pinned to the right test case or hook, you can do this:

 ```